sladyn98/Kubernetes-Notes/README.md

 When two pods send network packets between each other, they’ll each see the actual IP address of the other as the source IP in the packet.

+`Pod spec mainly contains AKMS (API, kind, metadata, spec).
+With AKMS your pod gets the definition to spin up freshly in the cluster.In pod manifest file, under pod spec, you need to define the container spec.
+This spec carries information like container image name and image version to be fetched from Docker hub or custom repository.
+In container spec you need to define port which container is going to use.This can be defined by containerPort directive in the container spec of pod manifest “containerPort” defines the port on which app can be reached out inside the container`

 Let us now see how to create a pod